Full Fibre Broadband

 How Full Fibre differs from normal broadband

 Many broadband connections utilise copper wires, either fully or partially.
 Copper broadband uses copper wires to connect from an exchange to a street cabinet and then to the home.
-FFTC, or Fibre to the Cabinet, broadband uses both fibre-optic cables and traditional copper wires, which increases speed and performance compared to full copper broadband.
+FTTC, or Fibre to the Cabinet, broadband uses both fibre-optic cables and traditional copper wires, which increases speed and performance compared to full copper broadband.
 However, using copper wires hinders its performance, speed, and reliability, especially during busier periods.
 Full Fibre Broadband uses fibre-optic cables from the exchange to the home, enabling ultrafast speeds and the best reliability, even during peak usage times.

 Full Fibre vs FTTC